api-platform/docs/core/state-providers.md

         #tags: [ 'api_platform.state_provider' ]
 ```

-And configure that you want to use this processor on the Book resource:
+And configure that you want to use this provider on the Book resource:

 ```php
 <?php